Academic Catalogs

 (714) 684-1809

-The Noncredit Adult Education Program at Golden West College provides adult students access to higher education for skill attainment, college preparation, and career pathways that lead to educational and employment opportunities.
-The Office of Adult Education at Golden West College seeks to serve adult education students in the local community as they consider their pathways to college and career options through free, noncredit classes.
+The Extended Education: Adult education/Noncredit Program at Golden West College provides adult students access to higher education for skill attainment, college preparation, and career pathways that lead to educational and employment opportunities.
+The Office of Extended Education at Golden West College seeks to serve students in the local community as they consider their pathways to college and career options through free, noncredit classes.
 Golden West College’s noncredit courses are designed for students who wish to advance their educational and career goals.
-Noncredit courses are offered on-campus, off-campus, and online.
-They provide students with lifelong learning, college transfer, and career preparation opportunities.
+Noncredit courses are offered on-campus and online.
+They provide students with lifelong learning and career preparation opportunities.
 All noncredit courses are FREE with no proof of residency needed.
 The courses are highly accessible and repeatable with no prerequisite courses.
 Most importantly, the courses serve as a critical “open access” entry point for students of diverse backgrounds and those seeking self-improvement, increased literacy, and job skills.

 Disabled Students Programs & Services (DSPS)